Large-scale, commercialized microalgae cultivation and harvesting processes which are used to produce algae-based biofuels are resource intensive.

 Right: From the Fluid Imaging Technologies lab- Nannochloropsis at 20X

-A study from Seattle University and Utah State University (Shuman et al., 2016) examined the effects of pre-concentrating Nannochloropsis sp. using a continuous flow method of ECF, as opposed to a batch reactor ECF.
+A study from Seattle University and Utah State University (Shuman et al., 2016) examined the effects of pre-concentrating Nannochloropsis sp. using a continuous flow method of ECF instead of a batch reactor ECF.
 Water was pre-treated with direct current and then applied to algae at pond concentrations at various flow rates.
 The ECF process and its effects on cell viability were observed during the study using a FlowCam.

-Interested?
-Learn more about FlowCam applications for algae viability analysis.
+Are you curious to learn more about FlowCam applications?
+Visit our page for algae viability analysis.

 REFERENCES